 Financial aid will be disbursed directly to the school approximately 30 days after the student’s semester starts and attendance has been confirmed.
-Financial aid funds will be applied to tuition first, and any remaining credit balance will be returned to the student based upon the credit balance form the student completed in the Virtual Financial Aid Office.
+Financial aid funds will be applied to tuition first, and any remaining credit balance will be processed based upon the credit balance authorization provided in MAP.

-Financial aid refunds can be used for the following:
+Financial credit balances can be used for the following:

 - Books, supplies, and miscellaneous expenses